datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 The list of five grounds (_saddhā_ ...), usually goes with similar expressions refering to knowledge and vision.

-We'll examine all those expressions related to the right method to access knowledge on Section C.
+In section C, we'll collect all those expressions related to the right method to access knowledge.

 # B. Occurences of the matika